Celebrating volunteers

 National Student Volunteer Week

-National Student Volunteer Week is an opportunity to acknowledge the impact that student volunteers make through volunteering.
+National Student Volunteer Week is an opportunity to promote, acknowledge and celebrate the impact that student volunteers make to their communities through their volunteering efforts.

-Coordinated and delivered nationally by Volunteering Queensland since 2013 and supported by Volunteering WA in Western Australia, National Student Volunteer Week 2023 (#NSVW23) acknowledges and celebrates student volunteers, and promotes volunteering to students and young people across Australia.
+Coordinated and delivered nationally by Volunteering Queensland since 2013 and supported by Volunteering WA in Western Australia, National Student Volunteer Week 2025 will be celebrated from 4-10 August.

 International Volunteer Managers Day